DanialArab/Geospatial_Data_Science/My GIS Projects/README.md

 # My GIS Projects

-The jupyter notebook files for each projects containing all the Python scripts and end-to-end pipelines are attached to this repo and they are named consistently with the names of the projects in the following:
+This directory contains all the files of my GIS projects.
+The jupyter notebook files for each projects containing all the Python scripts and end-to-end pipelines are pushed to the directories named consistent with each project's name, which is as follow:

 ## 1. Drinking fountains distribution along green pathways in Vancouver, BC, Canada.